MD-CWI/afivo-streamer/documentation/source_code.md

     2D: xx, xx
     3D: xx, xx, xx

-Furthermore, blocks specific for 2D and 3D can be written as:
+Furthermore, blocks of code specific for 2D and 3D can be written as:

     #if $D == 2
         ...